 You should however keep an eye on the aging process of the thin polyethylene slings (6-8 mm).
 Due to their low weight and small diameter, they age faster and as such lose their breaking load sooner and faster than their wider counterparts or sewn runners made of other materials.
 Experiments have shown that after 3-5 years, the breaking load values decreased to 13-15kN (Bergundsteigen 3/2014).
 If a knot is added (which reduces the breaking load by 60%), then the breaking load value drops to a borderline area.

 You can also use the slippery feature of Dyneema by properly knotting a sewn Dyneema sling and converting it into a shock absorber.
 This is however something for specialists and should be left to them.
 Take note: a knot halves the breaking load of a sling.

 + It fits even into the smallest hourglass outcrops (if you want it to)

 + It absorbs less water, which becomes of interest for ice climbing

 – It ages faster and has a decreased breaking load

-– It is ready made only available as stitched sewn slings
+– It is only available as a prefabricated round sling

 – It has a lower melting point